MicrosoftDocs/content-templates/templates/org/aac/aac-design-pattern.md

 <!--
 - In the following table, include only the relevant rows.
 - Don't add information that's not part of the Well-Architected Framework pillars.
-- Replace or remove the table's italicized content.
 -->

 | Pillar | How this pattern supports pillar goals |